awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ml-tutorial-image-classification.md

 ## Next steps<a name="ml-image-classification-next-steps"></a>

-If you have a Greengrass core device with a supported camera interface, you can complete [Perform sample image classification inference on images from a camera using TensorFlow Lite](ml-tutorial-image-classification-camera.md), which shows you how to modify the sample inference component to perform image classification on images from a camera\.
+If you have a Greengrass core device with a supported camera interface, you can complete [Tutorial: Perform sample image classification inference on images from a camera using TensorFlow Lite](ml-tutorial-image-classification-camera.md), which shows you how to modify the sample inference component to perform image classification on images from a camera\.

 To further explore the configuration of the sample [TensorFlow Lite image classification](tensorflow-lite-image-classification-component.md) inference component, try the following:
 + Modify the `InferenceInterval` configuration parameter to change how often the inference code runs\.